xkonni/swayout/README.md

 options can be set to a default in `outputs[]` and overriden in `presets[]`

-## run
+## run swayout

-swayout spawns an interactive shell with completion and validation of entered commands. see all possible commands with `?` or just press `tab`.
+swayout spawns an interactive shell with minimal interaction. see all possible commands with `?/h`

 ```
 $ swayout